dojo/dojo.io/site/source/tutorials/008_animations/index.md

 # Web Animations

 ## Overview
 This tutorial introduces two lovable zombies which we will learn to animate using the Dojo 2 `WebAnimation` meta.
-We will introduce the api provided by WebAnimations and show you how to use it with Dojo 2.
+We will introduce the [API provided by Web Animations](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) and show you how to use it with Dojo 2.

 ![Zombies](./zombieCover.png)